Say goodbye to those styrofoam takeout boxes.

 — NYC zerowaste (@NYCzerowaste) November 18, 2018

 According to a report by The Guardian, in 2014, the NYDS collected nearly 8,500 tons of expanded polystyrene, and estimates that around 90% of that is from single-use food-service products like cups, trays and containers.
-This is particularly hazardous because during organic waste collection, foam can break down into small pieces that get mixed in with organic waste, hence contaminating it and making the waste unusable for composting or digestion.
+This is particularly hazardous because, during organic waste collection, foam can break down into small pieces that get mixed in with organic waste, contaminating it and making the waste unusable for composting or digestion.